Cup-Of-JavaScript/javascript-react-intro/Assignments.md

 React allows us to get "handles" to DOM elements.
 Because of this, there is no reason to use `getElementById()` in our React applications.

 [Type 6](https://gitlab.com/mburolla/javascript-react-starter/-/blob/main/src/comps/Type6.js) components show how we can use the `useRef()` hook to get a reference to a DOM element.
 NOTE: `useRef()` has two different use cases.
 We are ignoring the other use case for now.
+NOTE: Do not forget to use the `.current` property when using `useRef()`.

 Create a React component called `SentenceBuilder` which builds a sentence using the `useState()` and `useRef()` hooks.
 The `Add Word` button adds a word to the sentence and the `Reset` button clears the sentence so that the user can build a new word.